DIYers often wonder if they can use a paintbrush to apply spray paint that comes in aerosol bottles or cans.

 Decanting Spray Paint to Use with Brush

-To apply the spray paint with a brush, you must first pour it out so that it can be used easily.
+To apply the spray paint with a brush, you must first pour all the content inside the aerosol can out so that it can be used easily.

 There are several ways to decan or transfer the spray paint to another can.
 The method you use will depend on:

-- the quantity of paint you require
+- Quantity of paint you require

-- the working condition of the can’s nozzle
+- The working condition of the can’s nozzle

 Secondly, if the paint has partially dried inside or the nozzle is not working, you can use a small glass jar with a lid to decant the paint.